The-Trademark-Factory/thetrademarkfactory/content/pages/about.md

       - name: Bea Park
         position: Registered Trademark Attorney
         bio: >-
-          <p>Bea is a registered trademark attorney in Australia.&nbsp; She
+          <p><strong>Bea is a registered trademark attorney in
-          specialises in all aspects of trade mark law and advises on searching, registering and enforcing trade marks in Australia and overseas.</p><p>Previously, Bea worked at a boutique patent and trade mark firm in Sydney assisting both local and international clients across different sectors to protect their brands.
+          Australia</strong>.&nbsp; She specialises in all aspects of trade mark law and advises on searching, registering and enforcing trade marks in Australia and overseas.</p><p>Previously, Bea worked at a boutique patent and trade mark firm in Sydney assisting both local and international clients across different sectors to protect their brands.
 She also worked in the corporate sector for a UK-based global group of engineering manufacturing companies, where she provided in-house management of its extensive trademark portfolio.</p>
         image: ''
       - name: Kerrie Burgess
         position: Senior Trademark Administrator